9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 What is Lomi Dirt?

 Lomi Dirt is the output from a cycle of organic waste matter processed by the Lomi electric composter.
-The Lomi dehydrates and grinds up food waste and organic matter to turn it into a form of fertilizer for plants and gardens.
+The Lomi dehydrates and grinds up food waste and organic matter to turn it into a form of fertilizer (using that term loosely) for plants and gardens.

 The company claims that their LomiPods, small tablets added to each cycle, help make the output more beneficial to the soil.
 Because the machine heats the bucket and its contents to high temperatures, I’m not quite sure how the process doesn’t effectively kill most or all of the effective bacteria and microorganisms that would otherwise feed the soil.
 (Read: I’m dubious about just how beneficial the output is.
 But I don’t have the data or scientific expertise to make a more definitive claim than just to say I’m skeptical.)